About Power in Solidarity

 Over 30 years ago, Asian American, Pacific Islander, and Native American professionals in philanthropy came together to build a new vision for power in the sector.
 From this vision, our organizations were born: Asian Americans/Pacific Islanders in Philanthropy (AAPIP) and Native Americans in Philanthropy (NAP).

-Why do we gather?
+Why did we gather?

-Over three days, we will:
+Over three days, we:

-Gather as AAPIP and NAP networks to share our strategic direction, hold annual meetings, and attend network-specific business.
+Gathered as AAPIP and NAP networks to share our strategic direction, hold annual meetings, and attend network-specific business.

-Gather as a larger community to center solidarity and leadership that can grow beyond our time together.
+Gathered as a larger community to center solidarity and leadership that can grow beyond our time together.